akomis/diploma-project/README.md

 <br><br>

 ## Scalability
 The system can scale (monitoring station level) vertically as the agent can connect to and monitor a variable amount of devices, a number constrained by the monitoring station's available ports and resources.
 In addition for larger and more complex setups one can scale the system vertically by adding multiple monitoring stations.
+For load balancing a section of the monitoring one can use multiple monitoring stations with the same name and query metrics based on that.
 For the configuration of these stations one can tweak their respective prometheus and agent configurations.
 For their coordination one can use a [Prometheus Hierarchical Federation](https://prometheus.io/docs/prometheus/latest/federation/#hierarchical-federation).
 <br><br>

 ## Extensibility
 The agent currently supports Dobot Magician and JeVois Camera devices.
 For extending the agent's capabilities to support a different type of device one can create a device class (device module) and place it in the `device_modules.py`.
-This class needs to be a child of the Device class (found in the same file) and implement all its attributes and methods.
-The name of the class is determining the name that the agent will use to discover a device through `devices.conf`, connect to it, fetch (and inform prometheus) its attributes and finally disconnect from the device.
+This class needs to implement the `Device` abstract base class (virtual interface) i.e. implement all its attributes and methods.
+The name of the class is determining the name that the agent will use to discover a device through `devices.conf`, connect to it, fetch its attributes (and update prometheus endpoint) and disconnect from the device.
 The attributes that need to be implemented is the options{} dictionary and the methods are the connect(), fetch() and disconnect() methods.
 More specifically
 ### `options{}`
 A dictionary that includes all the valid fields/options a device can have in the configuration file (monitored attribute fields) as keys and their default value (also used to validate the type of the value in the configuration file) as values.
 ### `connect()`
 Responsible for connecting to the device, initialize the prometheus metrics and other necessary device information that is vital for the use of the other methods.
-If the connection attempt is unsuccessful this method should return False, otherwise it should return True.
+If the connection attempt is unsuccessful it should raise an exception.
 ### `fetch()`
 Used to extract all enabled monitoring attributes for said device and update the Prometheus metrics accordingly.
+If the fetch attempt is unsuccessful it should raise an exception.
 ### `disconnect()`
 Responsible for disconnecting the device, close any open ports/streams and remove any runtime temporary files regarding the device.